kollmich/imsdb-data/README.md

 # Description

-Movie scripts data loading and sentiment analysis.
+Movie scripts data loading, transformation and sentiment analysis.

 # Data & Methodology

-Data sourced from imsdb.com and analysed using the Python's NLKT sentiment package.
+Sourced from imsdb.com and analysed using the Python's NLKT sentiment package.

 More info at: https://imsdb.com